aid2e/scheduler_epic/readme.md

     cmake --build build -- install -j7
     ```

-4. Source the setup script (run every time you want to execute any ePIC scripts):
+4. To execute any script inside eic-shell (run every time you want to execute any scripts(.sh or .py)):
     ```bash
-    source install/setup.sh
+    python3 load_container.py path/to/user_script
     ```

 For more detailed instructions on running the scripts, follow the [ePIC tutorial](https://eic.github.io/documentation/tutorials.html).